A General Bayesian Framework for Foreground Modelling and Chromaticity Correction for Global 21cm Experiments: Introduction

 In this work, we will investigate the effects of systematic chromaticity distortions and discuss a method by which they can be modelled directly in a physically interpretable sense.

-\subsection{Bayesian Inference}
+\subsubsection{Bayesian Inference}

-Bayesian inference is a statistical model fitting technique, in which a model $\mathcal{M}$, parameterised by $\theta$, is fit to a set of data, $\mathcal{D}$, by updating previous knowledge of the parameters, known as the prior, based on information from the data.
+Bayesian inference is a statistical model fitting technique, in which a model $\mathcal{M}$, parameterised by $\theta_\mathcal{M}$, is fit to a set of data, $\mathcal{D}$, by updating previous knowledge of the parameters, known as the prior, based on information from the data and any knowledge of the physical system.
 This is done by invoking Bayes' theorem, which states